taknev83/pywedge/README.md

 # pywedge
-Cleans raw data, runs baseline models
+Cleans raw data, runs baseline models.
+THIS IS IN BETA VERSION

 Cleans the raw dataframe to fed into ML models.
 Following data pre_processing will be carried out,
 1) segregating numeric & categorical columns